Campaign Finance Audits and Investigations

 All campaign finance investigations are confidential.
 This includes the complaint, any response received from the individual or entity under investigation, and any information or materials generated or gathered by the State Board during the investigation.
 No investigation may be initiated more than four years from the earliest of the following dates:

 a.
 The date the facts constituting the violation are known to the State Board or county board with jurisdiction.

 b.
 The date the facts constituting the violation can be determined from the public record.

 c.
 The date the complainant knew or should have known of the conduct upon which the complaint is based.

-The State Board of Elections adopted a Campaign Finance Complaint Policy on December 20, 2019.
+The State Board of Elections adopted a Campaign Finance Complaint Policy (PDF) on December 20, 2019.
 The policy outlines the policies and procedures used by staff to review and advance written complaints received by the agency or investigations initiated by the agency.

 Violations may result in civil penalties, public reprimands, or other civil remedies.
 Certain violations may also be referred to criminal prosecutors.